 Are you on Team Crunchy or Team Chewy?
-Just as with other important issues like politics and peanut butter, people tend to fall into one of the two camps, and will defend their choice vehemently.
+Just as with other important issues like politics and peanut butter, people tend to fall into one of the two camps and will defend their choice vehemently.
 Me, I’m Team Crunchy.
 I’ve always preferred crispy, crunchy cookies.
 As a child, I would dunk chocolate chip cookies in milk because that tasted good, but it also made them soft and mushy, which I didn’t like.
-The key was figuring out the precise number of seconds the cookie could be in the milk in order to get the flavor, but not soften the cookie.
+The key was figuring out the precise number of seconds the cookie could be in the milk to get the flavor but not soften the cookie.

 Some people prefer their cookies thin, crispy, and crunchy.
 Others like them soft, thick, and chewy.
 You know which kind of cookie you like, but do you know how to make it happen?
 It isn’t just chance – you can determine the texture of your cookies just by tweaking the ingredients in any cookie recipe.
 Whether you like crunchy or chewy cookies, here’s how to make them both.

 Vegan baking isn’t so hard once you figure out how to replace the non-vegan ingredients in the recipe.
 For tips and tricks, check out The Green Monster Vegan Baking Guide and A Beginner’s Guide to Vegan Baking.
 If you need to bake gluten-free, get everything you need to know in The Ultimate Gluten-Free Vegan Baking Substitution Guide, 7 Tips for Gluten-Free Baking, and How to Ensure Your Gluten-Free Baked Goods are Moist.
 No matter what you’re baking, you’ll want to know How to Avoid 6 Common Baking Mistakes.